Blake Marler

-Blake Marler is a fictional character from the CBS daytime soap opera Guiding Light with the role last portrayed by Elizabeth Keifer from August 19, 1992 to September 18, 2009.
+Christina Blake Marler is a fictional character from the CBS daytime soap opera Guiding Light with the role last portrayed by Elizabeth Keifer from August 19, 1992 to September 18, 2009.

 Character information

 Casting

 Born on screen in July 1975 as Christina Bauer, the role was originated by Gina Foy, who remained with the series until May 1978.
 In January 1979, the role was recast with Cheryl Lynn Brown, who left the series on September 26, 1980.
 In May 1988, the character, who now referred to herself as "Blake", was reintroduced as an adult played by Elizabeth Dennehy.
 Dennehy remained with the series until June 1989.
 Sherry Stringfield took over the role in July 1989 and remained with the series until August 1992, at which point she was replaced with Elizabeth Keifer.
 In August 2003, Keifer was downgraded to recurring status, where, despite an offer to return to series regular status in 2006, she remained until the series finale on September 18, 2009.
+A young Lindsay Lohan played the character in a flashback on May 24, 1993.